harmslab/gpseer/docs/source/io.rst

   genotype.
 Both prediction and measurement uncertainty (if available) are plotted with error bars.
 If a threshold was applied, phenotypes below the threshold will be plotted as gray points.
 The lower panel indicates the fit residuals.
-A perfect fit will be randomly distributed about zero.
+A high quality fit will be randomly distributed about zero.

   .. image:: correlation-plot.png
     :align: center